When should you bring your child to the ER? And when is it safe to stay home?

 When to Go to ER for Fever in Children

 Fever can be a tricky complaint.
-While the majority of causes of fever are not dangerous, it is important to know what to watch for.
+While the many fevers are not dangerous, it is important to know what to watch for.

 Additionally, if your child is vaccinated, the risk of life-threatening infections is lower.
 Unvaccinated children are at high risk for dangerous conditions like diphtheria and should consider going to the ER early in an infection’s course.